achih030/learning-portfolio/README.md

-# Learning Experience Summarizer
+# Learning Portfolio Summarizer

 ## Overview
-The Learning Experience Summarizer is a tool designed to extract text from images and generate a summary of learning experiences based on that text.
+The Learning Portfolio Summarizer is a tool designed to extract text from images and generate a summary of learning experiences based on that text.
 It utilizes the Google Cloud Vision API for text extraction and OpenAI's GPT-3.5 model for summarization.

 ## Features
 - Extracts text from image files (PNG, JPG, JPEG).